DsDigitalz/-Ticket-Management-Web-Application-ReactJS/README.md

 ## Project Overview

-TicketApp is a modern, responsive web application for managing support tickets and tasks.
+Ticketrax is a modern, responsive web application for managing support tickets and tasks.
 The project is built using React and styled with Tailwind CSS, prioritizing a clean, dark-themed user interface (UI) and a smooth user experience (UX) powered by Framer Motion animations.

-## Key Technologies
+## Key Technologies/Frameworks

 Frontend: React (Vite)